ppy/osu-wiki/wiki/Tournaments/CMC/2020/en.md

    - The winner of the `!roll` gets to determine who gets the first pick and the second ban.
    - The loser of the `!roll` gets the opposite by default.
    - This rule does not apply in the Qualifier and Group Stage lobbies.
 2. Each team has to ban **two beatmaps** from the mappool.
-These beatmaps are not allowed to be picked by any player during the entire match.
+These beatmaps are not allowed to be picked by any team during the entire match.
    - Banning does not apply in the Qualifier and Group Stage lobbies.
 3. Each team is free to select one warm-up beatmap.
 Using beatmaps with questionable content is prohibited.
    - Warm-ups do not apply in the Qualifier and Group Stage lobbies.